;

 The lecture at the library was the final talk in a series the city named “The Fredericksburg Lafayette Bicentennial Commemoration,” which ends this coming weekend with a series of commemorative events including a formal ball — just like the one Lafayette attended while in town.

-Mackintosh detailed what he called “Lafayette Tour 101,” tracing the general’s travels from France to the New World, up and down the East Coast, to Buffalo, Boston, Washington, D.C., back to France where he clashed with Napoleon, and finally, back to Fredericksburg.
-This was all on horseback, ship and rail during the tail end of the Revolutionary War into the War of 1812, so parts of his trip were not peaceful.
+Mackintosh detailed what he called “Lafayette Tour 101,” tracing the general’s decades-long travels from France to the New World, up and down the East Coast, to Buffalo, Boston, Washington, D.C., back to France where he clashed with Napoleon, and finally, back to Fredericksburg in 1824.

 “Lafayette is shot in the leg at Brandywine,” Mackintosh said.

-The term “white Fredericksburg,” came up a few times to describe the atmosphere and attitudes that were prevalent at that time.
-Lafayette was an abolitionist, so white residents were ordered to keep enslaved people hidden while he was in Fredericksburg.
-A “Committee of Arrangements” made sure everything went as planned.
-Lafayette met with them before entering the town — but he kept it all under wraps.
+The term “white Fredericksburg,” came up a few times.
+White residents were ordered to keep enslaved people hidden — and free Blacks were likewise into hiding — while Lafayette was in Fredericksburg.
+A “Committee of Arrangements” made sure everything went as planned, and Lafayette met with them before entering the town.

 Upon his arrival, there was a group of “Lafayette Cadets,” all dressed up.
 “In the center of this celebration is the Marine Band from Washington,” Mackintosh said.

-Lafayette and his entourage had dinner at the Indian Queen Tavern (where the Marriott Hotel currently stands), and a resident named James Ross lent him his house for the few days.
-That house was located approximately where the library is now, and it burned down later.
+Lafayette and his entourage had dinner at the Indian Queen Tavern (where the Marriott Hotel currently stands), and a resident named James Ross lent him his house for a few days.
+The house was torn down in 1909, and the Lafayette School built where it stood.

 The Lafayette Commemoration in Fredericksburg has stretched on all week.
-On Nov.17, Mackintosh was featured on the Ted Schubel show on B101.5, where they discussed General Lafayette’s visit to Fredericksburg on the radio show.
+On Nov.17, Lisa and David Durham were featured on the Ted Schubel show on B101.5, where they discussed General Lafayette’s visit to Fredericksburg on the radio show.

 They previewed the historical commemorative activities for this coming weekend including the welcome event on Market Square and tours on Saturday, followed by an event at the Masonic Lodge No. 4 where Lafayette was made an honorary lodge member; a historic church service at St. George’s Episcopal Church; tours of George Washington’s mother’s lodge and a book lecture by historian Chris Ruli who discusses his forthcoming book “Brother Lafayette.”